AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 ### Portals

 When deploying a contract on L2, it is possible to specify its "portal" address.
-This is an immutable variable, that can be used to constrain who the L2 contract expect messages from, and who it sends to.
+This is an immutable variable, that can be used to constrain who the L2 contract expects messages from, and who it sends messages to.

 ### Messages